- Table of Contents

 E-Sourcing and Reverse Auctions

 E-sourcing tools and reverse auctions streamline the supplier selection and negotiation process.
 E-sourcing platforms allow organisations to send electronic requests for proposals (RFPs) to suppliers, collect responses, and evaluate them digitally.
-Reverse auctions, on the other hand, create a competitive bidding environment where suppliers compete to offer the best price, driving cost savings.
+Conversely, reverse auctions create a competitive bidding environment where suppliers compete to offer the best price, driving cost savings.

 Supplier Performance Management

 Technology aids in supplier performance management by automating the collection and analysis of supplier performance data.
 Key performance indicators (KPIs) related to delivery times, quality, and compliance can be tracked electronically.
-This data-driven approach allows organisations to make informed decisions about supplier relationships and contracts.
+This data-driven approach lets organisations make informed decisions about supplier relationships and contracts.

 Mobile Procurement Apps